WHAT IS IT?

 It must be distinguished from other esophageal disorders, both motor and other, of systemic diseases (which affect multiple organs) and even tumors.
 These situations are more suspicious in elderly patients, with a very recent history (less than 1 year of evolution) and with a marked loss of weight in a short time.

 At the moment there is no treatment capable of returning the function of the esophagus to normal.
-The current ones are palliative and aimed at weakening the lower sphincter of the esophagus to relieve dysphagia, without favoring gastroesophageal reflux.
+The current achalasia treatment in Delhi is palliative and aimed at weakening the lower sphincter of the esophagus to relieve dysphagia, without favoring gastroesophageal reflux.

 The use of smooth muscle fiber relaxant medications (calcium antagonists, nitrites) only produces temporary relief and is reserved for very specific situations.